JGIBristol/seaco_smartwatch_paper/README.md

 Run `conda create -f environment.yml` to create an environment that contains all the required packages, including R, python and the required libraries.

+If you have trouble with this, try installing R and python separately.

 ## Notebooks
 Approximately correspond to the order of things in the paper: